-Changes in this permit include the addition of a schedule of compliance to meet final effluent limits for E. coli, the recalculation of final effluent limits for Ammonia, and the removal of monitoring requirements for Temperature.
+Changes in this permit include the recalculation of final effluent limits for Ammonia, a change in pH limits to 6.5-9.0 SU, the addition of a schedule of compliance to meet final effluent limits for E. coli, and the removal of WET test requirements.
 See Part VI of the Fact Sheet for further information regarding the addition and removal of effluent parameters.
-Special conditions were updated to include the reporting of Non-detects, bypass reporting requirements, and requirements to submit discharge monitoring data via the Electronic Discharge Monitoring Report (eDMR) Submission System.
+Special conditions were updated to include the addition of inflow and infiltration reporting requirements, reporting of Non-detects, and bypass reporting requirements, and requirements to submit discharge monitoring data via the Electronic Discharge Monitoring Report (eDMR) Submission System.
+Also sampling and reporting frequencies were reduced from monthly to quarterly.

-This facility conducts controlled discharges from the lagoon system as evidenced on the discharge monitoring reports that show several months of no-discharge.
+This facility conducts controlled discharges from the lagoon system as stated on the application for renewal.
 During a controlled discharge, the facility may begin drawing from areas in the lagoon that have not received full treatment as the water level is lowered in the lagoon cell.
 This becomes more of a problem if the lagoon is drawn down in a few days.
 Although the discharge might meet effluent limitations at the beginning, it may not at the end.
-Additional sampling requirements are included as Note 1 and Special Conditions #10 in the permit.
-Special Condition #10 also limits the amount of water that can be released during a controlled discharge to 13,285 gallons per day.
+Additional sampling requirements and controlled discharge requirements are included in Note 1, Note 2, and Special Conditions #22 in the permit.
+Special Condition #22 also limits the amount of water that can be released during a controlled discharge to 95,300 gallons per day.